albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

 Fuel Plan Section
 '''''''''''''''''

 Only shown with a valid flight plan.
-Otherwise replaced by a secition ``Fuel``.
+Otherwise replaced by a section ``Fuel``.

 -  ``Fuel Type``: As set in the performance profile.
 Either ``Avgas`` or ``Jetfuel``.
 Used to change values when switching between volume and